TABLE OF CONTENTS

 1 What are the types of deadlines relevant for civil procedures?

-From the procedural viewpoint, the time limit for a procedure, as a general definition, is the time interval within which certain procedural acts must be carried out or, on the contrary, are prohibited.
-It is governed by Articles 180-186 of Act No 134/2010 on the Code of Civil Procedure, as subsequently amended and supplemented (entered into force on 15 February 2013).
+From the procedural viewpoint, the procedural time limit, as a general definition, is the time interval within which certain procedural acts must be carried out or, on the contrary, are prohibited.
+The relevant provisions are governed by Articles 180 to 186 of Law No 134/2010 on the Code of Civil Procedure, republished, as subsequently amended and supplemented (entered into force on 15 February 2013).

 2 List of the various days envisaged as non-working days pursuant to the Regulation (EEC, Euratom) n° 1182/71 of 3 June 1971.